robotic-vision-lab/Dual-Interactive-Implicit-Neural-Network/README.md

 |               ├── ...
 └── ...
 ```

-Train models with default configuration, located at [configs/default.yaml](configs/default.yaml).
-You may edit the config file to best utilize your machine.
-Here, --model.mode=3 and --model.init_q=False are the configuration of our final model (i.e., model (f) in the paper).
+To train models with default configuration, located at [configs/default.yaml](configs/default.yaml):

 ```bash
 python main.py fit -c configs/default_test.yaml --model=SRLitModule --model.arch=imsisr --model.mode=3 --model.init_q=False --trainer.logger=TensorBoardLogger --trainer.logger.save_dir=logs/ --trainer.logger.name=3_0
 ```
+You may edit [configs/default.yaml](configs/default.yaml) to best utilize your machine.
+Here, --model.mode=3 and --model.init_q=False are the configuration of our final model (i.e., model (f) in the paper).

-To benchmark a trained model with the benchmark datasets used in the paper.
+To benchmark a trained model with the benchmark datasets used in the paper:

 ```bash
 python benchmarks.py --ckpt_path=<path_to_checkpoint>